Lightnet/vuethreeeditor/README.md

 # Notes:
-- transform controls ray overlay not select mesh due to plane select first and cube.
+- transform controls ray overlay not select mesh due to plane select first and cube. raycasting.
 - transform control and input transform ui does not update correctly
 - troisjs package can render client only and not SSR server render.
   -  Bug around import and require conflicts from three and troisjs for camera orbit.